 Do you want to be able to take a virtually unlimited amount of movies, music and photos with you wherever you are?
-You can with the Kingston MobileLite Wireless hub, which also gives you the added assurance of a battery backup for your phone.
+You can with the Kingston MobileLite Wireless G2 Media Reader, which also gives you the added assurance of a battery backup for your phone.

 Multi-users and multi-tasking

-The 802.11n Wi-Fi in the hub can stream up to three movies to three different devices at once.
-Which means everyone on the road trip can watch their own film, while the driver watches the road in peace!
+The 802.11n Wi-Fi in the hub supports up to eight simultaneous users and can stream up to three movies to three different devices at once.
+Which means the back seat passengers on the road trip can each watch their own film, while the driver watches the road in peace!

 Free up your phone

-The MobileLite acts as a standard SD card reader, so you can plug it into your computer to transfer files to and from the SD card you have installed.
+The MobileLite G2 can also act as an SD card reader, so you can plug it into your computer to transfer files to and from the SD card you have installed.
 Just drag and drop your photos, documents, music and movies between devices.
 A bonus is that you can extend the storage capacity of your smartphone or tablet by transferring photos to it to free up space while you're out and about.
 It puts an end to having to delete your photos on the fly just so you can take some more.